grafana/grafana-kiosk/README.md

   - to a Grafana server with anonymous-mode enabled (same method used on [play.grafana.org](https://play.grafana.org))
   - to a Grafana Cloud instance
   - to a Grafana server with OAuth enabled
+  - to an AWS Managed Grafana instance (both with and without MFA)
 - Switch to kiosk or kiosk-tv mode
 - Display the default home page set for the user
 - Display a specified dashboard